 Glendalough is a stunning glacial valley in County Wicklow, renowned for an Early Medieval monastic settlement founded in the 6th century by St Kevin.
 It is also home to beautiful fauna and flaura and as it was deer rutting season whilst I was there, I was hoping to capture some vocalisations.
 There is a small population of Red Deer in Glendalough, but the most common species is Sika Deer.

 My time was limited, with only one day to explore.
 I woke up before dawn and drove down to the car park at the visitor centre.
 Before heading to Ireland, I had been in touch with one of the local rangers who had given me plenty of advice.
 In true Irish style, it was raining very heavily as I set off.
-I had my recording gear in my backpack but was carrying my parabolic reflector which did make hiking a little challenging.
+I had my recording gear in my backpack but was carrying my parabolic reflector by hand which made hiking a little challenging.
 Not long after setting off I stopped to shelter under a tree and heard a wonderful Robin singing its heart out.
-Naturally, I focussed my parabolic reflector towards where the Robin was perched and hit record.
+I focussed my parabolic reflector towards where the Robin was perched and hit record.

 The rain clearly wasn’t going to stop so I decided to carry on.
 I began hiking up a steep slope.
 Wooden steps had been installed which helped, but I soon realised just how challenging this hike was going to be.
 My fitness levels weren’t great, I hadn’t eaten anything since waking up and the rain was making things really hard.
 I persisted, making regular stops to catch my breath.
-I couldn’t see how much higher I’d need to climb before reaching the top and the rain was getting heavier.
+I couldn’t see how much further I’d need to climb before reaching the top and the rain was getting heavier.
 I began to feel really discouraged.
 Another 10 minutes on and I decided I had been defeated, and turned to head back down to the car park.
 Just at that precise moment, I heard a deer call out!

 The hike from that point on became much easier and even the rain eased up slightly.
 The path was fairly flat and I followed the wooden paths through some stunning landscapes.
-After about twenty minutes I came across a small group of Sika Deer standing close to the path I was on.
+After about fifteen minutes I came across a small group of Sika Deer standing close to the path I was on.
 I slowed down, prepared my equipment and advanced very slowly, not wanting to scare them off.
 Shortly after, the male began to call out.

 From a technical point of view, it’s definitely not the best recording I’ve ever made.
-Conditions were difficult and the number of small streams made it difficult to find any quiet locations.
+Conditions were difficult and the number of small streams made it tricky to find any quiet locations.
 But for me this recording represents much more than that.
 I had overcome my own disbelief and more importantly, I had not given up on what I came here for.
 Recording in the bag, I continued on my hike and followed the path back down the other side of the lake.

 I arrived back to my car wet and tired but extremely satisfied to have completed the 10 km hike.
 I was grateful to my two guardian angels that day : the first deer that called out at the exact moment I was contemplating turning back and the walker I had chatted with that helped convince me to keep going.
 The hike had taken 4 hours in total, and despite the challenging conditions I had seen some of Geldalough’s most stunning scenery, including heaths, bogs, Scots pine woodland, waterfalls, rivers, streams and lake.

-I left Glendalough and headed further south along the coast to Wexford, stopping on the way at a lovely historic pub for some warm homemade soup.
+I left Glendalough and headed further south along the coast towards Wexford, stopping on the way at a lovely historic pub for some warm homemade soup.
 Greenland White-fronted Geese spend the winter at the Wexford Wildfowl Reserve but when I had phoned a week before leaving for Ireland, one of the local rangers told me that I was a couple of weeks early and only a handful had arrived.
 I wanted to visit the reserve anyway, but as suspected, I was unable to record anything.
 Weather conditions at Wexford were even worse than in Glendalough, with very strong wind.
 But it was a nice location and I was happy to have visited.

 My time in and around County Wicklow was fantastic and has inspired me to try to discover more of Ireland in the future.
 With a bit of luck, the weather will be more favourable the next time I visit.